rafalp/Misago/docs/index.rst

 Welcome to Misago's documentation!
 ==================================

-This documentation is only placeholder.
+Real documentation is being writen on "future" branch as progress is made in Misago's codebase cleanup.

-Real documentation is being writen on "cleanup" branch as progress is made in Misago's refactoring.
+This documentation can be read on `ReadTheDocs <http://misago.readthedocs.org>`_.